 An example of purging is demonstrated in Fig. 4.
-Suppose that substructure S_a shown in Fig. 4a occurs in the input graph 20 times.
+Suppose that substructure $S_a$ shown in Fig. 4a occurs in the input graph 20 times.
 After expanding vertex A in all possible ways, the substructures shown in Fig. 4b, 4c, and 4d result.
-Since these are substructures of substructure S_a , they occur at least 20 times.
+Since these are substructures of substructure $S_a$ , they occur at least 20 times.
 For the sake of argument, suppose that these three substructures do not occur anywhere else in the input graph, and therefore they too have 20 occurrences.
 Hence, these three substructures would offer the same amount of compression, since all three of them have two vertices and one edge, and all of them occur the same number of times.
-The purging algorithm would check if substructure S_b can be extended with vertex C of S_c , and that substructure S_c can be extended with vertex B of S_b .
-Since this is the case, substructure S_c would be eliminated from the queue.
-Next this check is performed on substructure S_b (which is still on the queue), and substructure S_d .
-The result is similar, and S_d is also eliminated from further expansion.
-This leaves the queue with one substructure stat would result from the extensions of substructure S_b results in substructures that would result from the extensions of substructures S_c and S_d , the same search space is explored using fewer extensions.
+The purging algorithm would check if substructure $S_b$ can be extended with vertex C of $S_c$ , and that substructure $S_c$ can be extended with vertex B of $S_b$ .
+Since this is the case, substructure $S_b$ (which is still on the queue), and substructure $S_d$ .
+The result is similar, and $S_d$ is also eliminated from further expansion.
+This leaves the queue with one substructure shall of three.
+Since further extensions of substructure $S_b$ results in substructures that would result from the extensions of substructure $S_c$ and $S_d$ , the same search space is explored using fewer extensions.